 The ancestors of the Hicklane surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in Hickling, a parish in the county of Norfolk.

 Early Origins of the Hicklane family

-Another 201 words (14 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hicklane research.
+Another 101 words (7 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklane History in all our PDF Extended History products and printed products wherever possible.

 Hicklane Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hicklane include Hickling, Hicklin, Hicking and others.